Imai Yone: Innovations

 Imai Yone's impacts on the creation of kamishibai have led to numerous scholars referring to her as the "Johannes Gutenberg of Japanese educational kamishibai."
 The majority of kashimibai performers purchased pre-made slides from professional publishers, but Imai Yone employed artists to illustrate scripts that she wrote, and she often joined other performers in sharing stories of her own creation.
 In 1933, she organized a group of performers called the Kamishibiai Missionaries, or kamishibai dendō dan.
 While contemporary articles from publications like Tokyo's Asahi Shimbun spoke negatively about street-corner kamishibai, indicating it was a poor man's art, Imai Yone argued that exact point was one of its strengths.
 She agreed that it was not an art form for the elites of society, instead it was art for the lower classes (particularly children) and urban poor, who were typically uncomfortable with or suspicious of traditional educational settings.
 Yone argued that kamishibai was the perfect art for persuading viewers, as "the hearts of the performer and the viewers are unified" during the performance.

 Before Imai Yone entered the scene, kamishibai performances featured 5 x 7 inch (12.7 x 17.8 cm) illustration slides.
-She quickly doubled the standard size to 10.5 x 15 inches (26.7 x 38 cm), draamatically increasing the maximum number of people that could view a single performance at once.
+She quickly doubled the standard size to 10.5 x 15 inches (26.7 x 38 cm), dramatically increasing the maximum number of people that could view a single performance at once.
 Previous kamishibai performers typically required children to purchase candy before allowing them to view the performance, but Imai Yone offered her stories for free.
 She also doubled the length of a typical show from ten slides to twenty, encouraging people of all ages and backgrounds to listen to her kamishibai performances.

 Imai Yone was the first person to use lithography to expedite the creation of kamishibai plays, drastically decreasing both the production cost and the cost to the customer in the process.
 Artists employed by Yone were instructed to outline their illustrations with dark, thick lines so children seated far away from the images could still see them.

 She even created kamishibai in the format of printed journals so they could be easily transported to rural areas and cheaply cut and pasted onto cardboard to create the typical slides.
 Upon seeing the success of cinema and radio, Imai also pioneered the production of kamishibai voice recordings in the late 1930s.
 Intended to be available at an affordable rate for consumers, the recordings of traditional kamishibai plays were often performed by famous Japanese cinema actors.